Josh's Website

 Backend Demo Tool

-This is a small Flask application that makes it easier to demonstrate backend features.
+This is a small application that makes it easier to demonstrate backend features in a powerpoint-like format.
+It is written in Go using HTMX and websockets.

 Frontend developers have a much easier time of it when it comes to demonstrating their work.
 It is easy to see what they've done and they can make it look as interesting as they want.
 In comparison, trying to demo a backend API or tool is rarely interesting to watch.
 It usually involves a lot of text, ends up with the presenter pulling out a terminal to show commands on the fly, searching their command history and hoping they do everything in the right order.
 All this to get some JSON or similarly uninteresting output.

 This project is an attempt to try and improve that situation and make backend demos simpler and more engaging.
-To do this, a python application was created that reads a simple text file containing information to present and generates a web server with Flask.
-The data for each slide is exposed as JSON via endpoints and with a simple index.html and some JavaScript, the tool is able to create a simple presentation that is shown in the browser and can be clicked through like a PowerPoint presentation.
+To do this, an application was created that reads a simple text file containing information to present and generates a web server with Go and HTMX.
+The tool is able to create a simple presentation that is shown in the browser and can be clicked through like a PowerPoint presentation with the content being served using HTMX.
+Code blocks can be shown and will be automatically highlighted with highlight.js.
+Commands can be run on the host machine and streamed to a terminal in the browser thanks to websockets and xterm.js.

 This application lends itself to a presentation method similar to the Takahashi method where you have a concise slides with very little text.
 The created presentations are more complex than the Taskahashi method but it is still purposefully designed to keep things simple by only having one type of content per slide, be that text, a command output, or something else.

-• A presentation is uses just a simple text file.
+• A presentation is just a simple text file.

-• Executed commands will stream output to be shown in the slide.
+• Executed commands will stream output to be shown in the slide thanks to xterm.js.

 • The command that is executed is shown above the command output.

-• Code blocks are automatically highlighted using hightlight.js.
+• Code blocks are automatically highlighted using highlight.js.

 • Left click or right arrow to go forwards, right click or left arrow to go backwards.

-• Extremely easy to use and share via screen sharing.
+• Easy to use and share via screen sharing.

 • Jump to any slide via a drop down menu.